List of tallest buildings in Kota Kinabalu

-Kota Kinabalu in northern Borneo of Sabah is one of the main cities of Malaysia and East Malaysia's most important economic centre.
-According to the Council on Tall Buildings and Urban Habitat (CTBUH) as of 2024, Kota Kinabalu has two skyscrapers exceeding 150 m in height.
+Kota Kinabalu in Sabah state, northern Borneo, is one of the main cities of Malaysia, and is East Malaysia's most important economic centre.
+According to the Council on Tall Buildings and Urban Habitat (CTBUH) as of 2024, Kota Kinabalu has three skyscrapers exceeding 150 m in height.

-As the fastest growing city in East Malaysia, Kota Kinabalu is home to East Malaysia's first skyscraper, the Tun Mustapha Tower which was completed in 1977.
+As the fastest growing city in East Malaysia, Kota Kinabalu is home to East Malaysia's first skyscraper, the Tun Mustapha Tower, which was completed in 1977.

-To date, most of the tallest buildings and skyscrapers in Borneo Island are located in Greater Kota Kinabalu, such as the 33-storey Kinabalu Tower and the 56-storey Jesselton Twin Towers, as well as the upcoming 39-storey Bayu Residence and the 40-storey Shorea & Astoria twin towers.
+To date, most of the tallest buildings and skyscrapers in the island of Borneo are located in Greater Kota Kinabalu, such as the 192.15-metre Jesselton Twin Towers.
+Several skyscrapers over 145 metres are currently under construction, including the four towers at The V @ Jesselton, Bayu Residences @ Damai Likas, and The Logg's Shorea & Astoria twin towers.

 Overview

-Kota Kinabalu, formerly known as Jesselton under the British protectorate of North Borneo and its successor the Crown Colony of North Borneo under the Crown colony government of the United Kingdom, the city has been undergoing rapid development ever since its devastation through the World War II bombings where only three buildings were left standing.
+Kota Kinabalu was formerly known as Jesselton under the British protectorate of North Borneo and its successor the British Crown Colony of North Borneo.
+The city has been undergoing rapid development ever since its devastation by bombings during World War II, when only three buildings were left standing.

 The city urbanised area today encompasses the wide area of Greater Kota Kinabalu which goes beyond the city boundary on the south side into two West Coast districts of Penampang and Putatan, and to a lesser but growing extent into the districts of Papar (38 kilometres to the south) and Tuaran (34 kilometres to the north).